Skip to main content

 Tyson Beckford

 When you look as good as Mr. Beckford, no matter how you style yourself, you won’t have to worry about looking bad.
-It’s a fact that 99.9% of us will never be that fortunate though.
+It’s a fact that 99.9% of us will never be that fortunate, though.
 Regardless, Tyson has been rocking the bald and scuff look for quite some time now.
 This look works well for those who have full-bodied beards or even patchy ones, making it look fuller with extra days in between trims.

 Bruce Willis

 No bald list could ever be complete without mentioning Bruce Willis.
 Most consider him the epitome and golden standard when comparing if someone looks good bald or not.
 When he grows out his scruff for a couple of weeks, the silver fox look is completed.
-Remember, with all scruff, going days at a time is okay, so long as it’s a managed messy look and not disheveled.
+Remember, with all scruff, going days at a time is OK, so long as it’s a managed messy look and not disheveled.
 The occasional trim between cuts is key.
-Also see, Idris Elba.
+Also see Idris Elba.

 Tim Howard